chevybowtie/docker-alpine-rtmp-hls-live/README.md

 * rtmp://{domainname or IP}/live/{room-name}

 `{room-name}` can be anything you choose when you start the stream.
-It must be unique for all active streams.
+It must be unique among all active streams being pushed to this container.

 ### 3. Default playback address